hazelcast/hazelcast-jet/site/docs/operations/cluster-sizing.md

 and plan with a headroom of 25% for normal memory fragmentation.
 For fault-tolerant operations, we recommend reserving an extra memory to survive the failure.
 See [Sizing for failures](#sizing-for-failures).

+If your computation is memory-bound, consider:

+* Moving data out of Jet cluster, e.g. don't use the distributed data structures of the Jet cluster and use the remote Hazelcast cluster instead.
+* Scaling out, e.g. adding more members to the cluster.

 Memory consumption is affected by: